 Tom’s got contact’s you know, so he was able to secure Kingweston House near Glastonbury for his wedding to Sophie.
 A former family home that housed evacuees during WWII, now a boarding home to students at Millfield School.

-They officially got married in the church next door, two days before I arrived to photograph their humanist hand-fasting ceremony in front of a whole host of friends and family, ready to be treated to a visual feast of flowers and decorations organised by Tom’s Mum Louise with lots of help and direction from Sophie and Tom themselves.
+They officially got married in the church next door, two days before I arrived to photograph their humanist hand-fasting ceremony in front of a whole host of friends and family.
+They were treated to a visual feast of flowers and decorations organised by Tom’s Mum, Louise, with lots of help and direction from Sophie and Tom themselves.

 After their ceremony everyone decamped to a wonderful double tipi pitched next door for dinner and dancing, where some killer moves were thrown.